christian-evangelism-media/cem/packages/ops/README.md

 This application requires users with `admin`, `super_admin`, `support`, or `help` roles.
 Regular users are redirected with an error message.

-Session-based authentication using HTTP-only cookies managed by cem-api.
+Session-based authentication using HTTP-only cookies managed by the API.

 ## License